By Promod Puri

 The writing of the various aspects of Hinduism was simultaneous with the study and exploration of Hinduism.
 Gathering of knowledge about Hinduism leads to other related faculties as well which helped in the critical understanding of the religion.

-It has been a voyage which generated new thoughts and views both in the expansion of knowledge and sharing of that knowledge.
+It has been a voyage that generated new thoughts and views both in the expansion of knowledge and the sharing of that knowledge.

 Hinduism is a democracy of conflicting, contradicting and controversial thoughts and theories.
 It is a recognition of diverse, secular and mature philosophies.
 The religiosity has brought forth a treasure of obsolete, contemporary and topical hypothesis.